 Georgia, however, wasn’t quite ready to execute a woman just yet.
 Anjette spent little time on Georgia’s death row before she was permitted a hearing before the board of Pardons and Paroles.
 In that hearing, Anjette claimed her late mother-in-law was guilty of killing her own son, Anjette’s second husband, and herself.
 Anjette then accused her own mother, Jetta Donovan, who had stood by her throughout the entire ordeal, of killing little Marcia.

-Desperate for any reason not to execute a woman, Anjette was labeled as a Chronic Paranoid Schizophrenic and sent to the state mental hospital at Milledgeville.
-If she were to recover - meaning, if public outrage threatened re-election for certain politicians or executing women suddenly became chic, Anjette would be returned to death row.
+Desperate for any reason not to execute a woman, the state labeled Anjette as a Chronic Paranoid Schizophrenic and sent her to the state mental hospital at Milledgeville.
+If she were to recover—meaning, if public outrage threatened re-election for certain politicians or executing women suddenly became chic—Anjette would be returned to death row.

 While at Milledgeville, Anjette continued the playacting and told a friend, “They think I’m crazy as hell and I’m going to let them keep thinking it.
 Because if they don’t, they’re going to fry my ass!”

 It may have saved her from being executed by the state for almost twenty years, but Karma has a way of evening things out.
 At the age of 52, Anjette Lyles died of a heart attack on December 4, 1977.

 In a cruel, final twist, Anjette Donovan Lyles was buried next to her second husband and her oldest daughter.

 - 13WMAZ: Anjette Lyles Poisoned 4 Family Members for Money

 She is known as Macon's most-infamous serial killer.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.